wookiehangover/sambreed-dev/src/content/wiki/computers/web-development/front-end/layered-architecture.md

 The classic value-proposition of cloud computing goes something like, "tell us what resources you need and we will provision them for you, and don't worry about the details."

 With this architecture, Salesforce transformed the scope of its business from CRM to "everything."

+Kubernetes, the open source ancestor of [Google's Borg cluster management software](https://dl.acm.org/doi/10.1145/2741948.2741964), provides the framework for building a layer 7 application.

+Vercel is building the Frontend Cloud.

 | | Layer | Description |
 | - | - | - |